wangyf9/CS132-Software-Engineering/Bank/readme.md

 - /backend/bank.py - database function

 ## 3. How to Run the Code

 First, run /backend/main.py in Terminal to setup the judger.
-Then, run /frontend/Controller.py.py in ANOTHER Terminal to set up UI.
+Then, run /frontend/Controller.py in ANOTHER Terminal to set up UI.(There exists some problems in Controller.py, therefore, you should delete the `from . ` when you want to run the program code to start the app.
+But if you want to run the test, this part should not be deleted !!!)

 ## 4. Available operation/event
   For this part, you can refer to the requirement and user manual document to learn about details.